-Nursing Home Abuse Lawyers in Chicago
+Nursing Home Abuse & Neglect Lawyers in Chicago

 A growing elderly population has led to increased incidence of nursing home negligence and abuse.
 State and federal regulations provide uniform standards for nursing homes and help to protect the safety of patients.
 Illinois nursing homes are licensed, regulated, and inspected by the Illinois Department of Public Health (IDPH) and the U.S. Department of Health and Human Services’ Financing Administration (HCFA).